asgerf/bracket-rename/README.md

 # Change Log

 #### 0.2.2 October 17, 2013
 - Fix for new version of Brackets (Sprint 32).
-The API for ModalBar had changed and was backward compatible.
+The API for ModalBar had changed and was not backward compatible.

 #### 0.2.1 July 7, 2013
 - More conservative treatment of arrays.
 (Removed @prty-of rule)